learn-co-curriculum/phrg-orm-updating-records/README.md

 ## Objectives

-1. Learn how to write a method that will update existing database records once changes have been made to that record's equivalent Ruby object.
+1. Write a method that will update existing database records once changes have been made to that record's equivalent Ruby object.
-2. Learn how to identify whether a Ruby object has already been persisted to the database.
+2. Identify whether a Ruby object has already been persisted to the database.
-3. Learn how to build a method that can *either* find and update *or* create a database record.
+3. Build a method that can *either* find and update *or* create a database record.

 ## Updating Records
 It's hard to imagine a database that would stay totally static and never change.
 For example, a customer who uses your online market place updates their billing information or makes a new purchase.
 A user of your social networking site "friends" another user, creating a new association between them.
 A hospital updates the medical history of one of its patients.
 In any of these example of an app that uses a database, we need to be able to update, or change, the records that are stored in that database.